Entropic Collapse and Extreme First-Passage Times in Discrete Ballistic Transport: Introduction

-where each $\tau_i$ denotes the first-passage time of an individual walker.
+where each $\tau_i$ denotes the first-passage time of an individual particle moving on the discrete hierarchical network.
 Our analysis reveals that, in contrast to continuum diffusion, the extreme statistics in discrete geometries are dominated by ballistic, shortest-path trajectories, with longer paths contributing only entropic corrections.

 We identify a scaling regime in which the number of walkers $N$ grows while the probability $p_d$ of a single walker reaching the target in the minimal number of steps, $d$, becomes small, such that $Np_d$ remains finite.
+Equivalently, we consider the regime where $N$ grows and $d$ grows such that $p_d$ becomes small and $Np_d$ remains finite.
 In this limit, the earliest arrival behaves as a Poisson process of rare, nearly deterministic trajectories.
-The resulting extreme-value distribution exhibits a hard edge at the graph distance $d$ and takes an exponential form that is not captured by classical Gumbel, Weibull, or Fr\'{e}chet laws.
+The resulting extreme-value distribution exhibits a lower bound at the graph distance $d$ and takes an exponential form that is not captured by classical Gumbel, Weibull, or Fr\'{e}chet laws.

 A central object in our theory is a geometry-dependent function $F(k)$, which quantifies the cumulative contribution of paths that arrive within $k$ additional steps beyond the shortest possible time.
 This function encodes the entropic suppression of detours away from geodesic paths and provides a transparent link between graph structure and extreme statistics.
-When this entropic suppression is sufficiently strong, the extreme behavior is universal and governed entirely by near-geodesic trajectories.
+When this entropic suppression is sufficiently strong, the extreme behavior is governed entirely by near-geodesic trajectories.

 Our framework highlights a sharp distinction between different classes of discrete geometries.
-In some graphs, such as finite-dimensional lattices or networks with constrained branching, shortest paths remain dominant even as the source–target distance grows.
+In some graphs, such as finite-dimensional lattices or networks with constrained branching, shortest paths remain dominant even as the source-to-target distance grows.
 In others, including trees with exponential volume growth, the proliferation of near-geodesic excursions leads to a breakdown of the ballistic scaling regime.
-Rather than being a limitation, this distinction delineates different universality classes of extreme first-passage behavior determined by geometric growth properties.
-Specifically, we develop a criterion based on entropic cost that delineates between injection- or reaction-limited processes and bulk-limited processes.
+Rather than being a limitation, this distinction delineates different classes of extreme first-passage behavior determined by geometric properties.
+We develop a criterion based on entropic cost that delineates between injection-limited processes and bulk-limited processes: The geometry of a graph determines whether extreme first-passage statistics are controlled by the source trap or by the bulk, and this is precisely diagnosed by whether $F(k)$ is independent of $d$.